rnascunha/coap-te/README.md

 * `serialize_parse`: shows how the serialize message using 3 strategies (factory and manually using option list/array).
 Then parse this information (as it was received by network) and iterate through options.
 * `factory`: demostrate how to use a factory to construct a message, using internal/external features.
 * `option`: shows how to manipulate options of different types.
 How to declare, serialize and parse.
+* `serialze_class`: explain the use of the `Serialize` class.
+This is a class to modified information that were already serilized (written to the buffer).

 *Transmission examples*:
 * `raw_transaction`: explains the use of transactions.
 Transactions are not meant to be used directly, but through the *CoAP::engine*.